Khayelitsha: Demographics

 According to the 2011 census, Khayelitsha has a population of 391,749.
-In 2018, according to Dr Gio Perez, Chief Director for Metro Health Services it is estimated the population has grown just under 500 000 people.
-There is a lot of controversy around Khayelitsha demographics data with some inaccurate claims that it is inhabited by in-between 1M and 2.4M people.
-During a commission of inquiry in 2014, Professor Charles Simkins, a leading South African demographer who served on the Statistics Council for a decade, defended the census data and its methodology which evaluated the number of inhabitants was between 370 000 and 426 000 in 2011.
-With the support of Professor Jeremy Seekings and by corroborating this data with the numbers of paid social grants provided by the South African Social Security Agency (SASSA), they concluded that their figures should be accepted as “substantially accurate”.
+In 2018, according to Dr Gio Perez, Chief Director for Metro Health Services, it is estimated the population has grown to just under 500 000 people.
+There is a lot of controversy around Khayelitsha demographics data, with some inaccurate claims that it is inhabited by in-between 1M and 2.4M people.
+During a commission of inquiry in 2014, Prof. Charles Simkins, a leading South African demographer who served on the Statistics Council for a decade, defended the census data and its methodology which evaluated that the number of inhabitants was between 370 000 and 426 000 in 2011.
+With the support of Prof. Jeremy Seekings, and by corroborating this data with the numbers of paid social grants provided by the South African Social Security Agency (SASSA), they concluded that their figures should be accepted as “substantially accurate”.

 The ethnic makeup of Khayelitsha is approximately 99.5% Black African, 0.47% Coloured and 0.03% White, with Xhosa being the predominant language of the residents.
 Khayelitsha has a very young population, with fewer than 7% of its residents being over 50 years old and over 40% of its residents being under 19.
 In 2011, around 62% of residents in Khayelitsha were rural to urban migrants, most coming from the Eastern Cape.
 In the communities of Enkanini and Endlovini, over 85% of the residents were born in the Eastern Cape.

 About 75% of residents identify themselves as Christian, and about 20% follow traditional beliefs; a small minority of residents identify themselves as Muslim.

 Khayelitsha is one of the poorest areas of Cape Town, with a median average income per family of R20,000 (US$1,872) a year, compared to the city median of R40,000 (US$3,743).
 Roughly over half of the 118,000 households live in informal dwellings.